Thell/rstudio-latest-urls/README.md

 Why do this instead of just using the 'latest' url?
 To proxy and cache the release build url and file.

-It is an alternate to an single url on-demand solution such as
+It is an alternate to a single url on-demand solution such as

 ```
 path=/rstudio.org/download/latest/preview/desktop/bionic/rstudio-latest-amd64.deb